ilg-ul/github-jekyll-theme/README.md

 ## Paginator

-Although the pagination code is in, and functional, the Paginator plug-in is deprecated in Jekyll 3, so use it with caution.
+Although the pagination code is in, and functional, the Paginator plug-in is marked as _retired_ in Jekyll 3, so use it with caution.

 ## Possible CSS issues